Photo by Jamie Taete, graphic work by Sam Taylor

 Films like LOL and Camp Rock don't teach young people anything about themselves, they seek to normalize a depressing fantasy of young people as mundane semi-adults.
 They transplant dialogue from Grey's Anatomy into situations in which 21-year-old women playing 13-year-old girls dissect the emotional resonance of not smiling at hunky Cody in the hallway.
 They suck and they're nothing like an accurate reflection of any teenager in the world.

 If you're gonna watch teen movies, watch good ones.
 Ones with obnoxious Jewish kids and fat guys who love porn: Superbad, Porky's, Risky Business.
 Those are the films that might tell you something about the perverted torpor of young life, as opposed to 90 minutes of good looking Mouseketeers learning about the value of friendship.

 Photo by Kieran Cudlip

 Try to avoid turning into a Porky's caricature and curb your innate fascination with traffic cones/the dorm's fire extinguishers/the nervous system of that really quiet kid in the room at the end of the hall.
 It's 2014, there must be more interesting ways to be a dickhead.

 Play Creative Drinking Games

-The internet is full of them: "Battleships", "Brain Damage", "Charlie Bit My Finger of White Lightning".
+The internet is full of them: "Battleships," "Brain Damage," "Charlie Bit My Finger of White Lightning."
 The cyberworld is your oyster.
-Drinking games get you drunk quick, and being drunk quick means you spend less time actually tasting the off-brand, corner shop vodka that is all you can afford with the remnants of your maintenance loan.
+Drinking games get you drunk quick, and being drunk quick means you spend less time actually tasting the off-brand vodka you bought with your parents' money and a crappy fake ID.

 Photo by Oz Katerji